-I am all about praying.
+I am all about intentional prayer.
 I pray for big stuff and for ridiculous things.
 I pray with my clients and I pray for my clients.
 I pray at meals and in church.
-Actually, this is sounding like a Dr. Seuss book on prayer.
+Actually, this sounds like a Dr. Seuss book on prayer.
 The point is that I believe in the power of prayer.

 16 Rejoice always, 17 pray continually, 18 give thanks in all circumstances; for this is God’s will for you in Christ Jesus.
 1 Thessalonians 5:16-18